nirbo/HRM/hybrid/TRAINING.md

 ```

 If `--tokenizer` points to an existing `tokenizer.json`, it is reused; otherwise a new BPE tokenizer (Hugging Face format) is trained and saved alongside the processed dataset.
 The script writes `train.jsonl`, `val.jsonl`, the tokenizer JSON, and `meta.json` containing padding IDs and vocab size.
 Each sample stores `encoder_ids`, `decoder_input_ids`, and `labels` arrays of tokens ready for loading.
+Optional flags: `--tokenizer-num-threads` to cap CPU threads, `--tokenizer-batch-size` to control encoding batch size, and `--max-files` for quick smoke tests.

 ### Dry Run (sanity check)